 Alternatively, to limit Automatic Update to minor versions and security releases, use this command instead:

 /usr/local/installatron/installatron --edit --id='*' --autoup=1

 Licenses renewed before expiration have the renewal added to the existing expiration.
 There is no waste when renewing early.

 Installatron is able to install and upgrade applications from both a command line interface and HTTP-API.
 This can be used to pre-populate new hosting accounts with software.
 Continue to the Automation Guide for more information and usage examples.

 Installatron Fast Update enables providers to deploy a local Installatron data mirror, enabling Installatron to be installed and updated through the local network instead of through the traditional Internet.
-In the event a Fast Update server is offline or out of sync, servers will automatically fallback to updating through the Internet.
+In the event a Fast Update server is offline, out of sync, or missing a file, servers will automatically fallback to updating through the Internet.
 Fast Update saves bandwidth, increases update speed, and is fully redundant.
 To deploy an Installatron Fast Update server please follow the below instructions.